tildetown/rodo/README.md

 # Using rodo

 This section will guide you the various commands that rodo can use.
-This section assumes you know how to run either the `rodo.rkt` or an executable created with `raco exe rodo.rkt`.
+This section assumes you know how to run either the `rodo.rkt` using the Racket interpreter (`racket rodo.rkt`) or you have created an executable using `raco exe rodo.rkt`.

 ## Showing the Help Message